 Events are occurring at South Bank Parklands, in-line with Queensland Health’s COVIDSafe guidelines or where required, an approved COVID Safe plan.
 For further information and safety parameters including pre-registration to ensure safe crowd numbers, please visit the relevant event page linked from our what’s on page.

 South Bank’s pools are currently open for use.
 If you are swimming at South Bank, please observe the parameters outlined by our COVID Safe Plan.
 Key safety measures outlined in the plan include:

 - Crowd numbers will be managed onsite by South Bank’s security guards and lifeguards

 - Streets Beach main lagoon and The Boat Pool have designated entry and exit points

 - Social distancing must be practiced by all visitors – social distancing signage is onsite to encourage this

 - Bathrooms surrounding the pools are also open and are equipped with hand soap and taps to encourage good hygiene from visitors.
-Please note that showers and changerooms remain closed, per Queensland Health guidelines to reduce on-site gathering
+A limited number of showers and changerooms are now open, per Queensland Health guidelines to reduce on-site gathering.

 In addition to the above, the South Bank team will: